ZwickyTransientFacility/scope-ml/doc/usage.md

 4. Flag to merge features from Kowalski with downloaded sources
 5. Name of features catalog to query
 6. Limit on number of sources to query at once
-7. Filename of classification mapper
+7. Filename of taxonomy mapper (JSON format)
 8. Name of directory to save downloaded files
 9. Name of file containing merged classifications and features
 10. Output format of saved files, if not specified in (9).
 Must be one of parquet, h5, or csv.